Samogitian Regiment (Soviet Russia)

-The Samogitian Regiment (Žemaičių pulkas), known as the 8th Lithuanian Red Rifle Regiment (8-asis lietuvių šaulių raudonasis pulkas) from February or March 1919, was a unit of the Red Army, whose existence was short lived.
+The Samogitian Regiment (Žemaičių pulkas), known as the 8th Lithuanian Red Rifle Regiment (8-asis lietuvių šaulių raudonasis pulkas) from February or March 1919, was a short-lived Red Army unit.
 Most sources say that it was formed in January 1919, while being disbanded in April, a mere three months later.
 The unit centred on Šiauliai.

 Formation

-One source states that the unit was formed on the order of the Communist Party of Lithuania on 1 November 1918.
+VLE states that the unit was formed on the order of the Communist Party of Lithuania on 1 November 1918.
 Other sources suggest that it began in January or on 14 February 1919.
 The regiment included Russian POWs, Russian Old Believers, German deserters, and criminals.
 Resentment of the German occupation played an important role in motivating locals to join.
 One source states that an important factor in why some joined was their lack of knowledge surrounding the formation of the Lithuanian Army and them being tricked by Feliksas Baltušis-Žemaitis, who declared that he was forming a Samogitian regiment to defend Lithuania, hiding his Communist intentions.
-According to Vle.lt, mostly workers from Šiauliai and its surroundings joined the unit.
+According to VLE, mostly workers from Šiauliai and its surroundings joined the unit.
 The soldiers were armed with Russian weapons, but received no uniforms and only had civilian clothing.